UnitTestBot/UTBotJava/utbot-python/docs/CLI.md

  - Prefered Python version: 3.8 or 3.9.

-    Ensure that your Python has `pip` installed (this is usually the case).
+    Make sure that your Python has `pip` installed (this is usually the case).
 [Read more about pip installation](https://pip.pypa.io/en/stable/installation/).

     Before running utbot install pip requirements (or use `--install-requirements` flag in `generate_python` command):